Last Updated on

 At this point, that’s all I have to say about the Producers-Consumers problem.
 Naturally, I’d like to move on to study some other concepts like Inter-Process Communication which is up next.

-In the meantime, if you liked this article, give it a share!
-Also, I’d appreciate it if you started supporting me over on Patreon or at least hopped on my mailing list.
 If you’re not interested in any of that, perhaps you’d like to check out some the following related books:

 - The Little Book of Semaphores: The Ins and Outs of Concurrency Control and Common Mistakes by Allen Downey